 When Are Sunflowers in Bloom?

 Sunflowers bloom for a short window of about two weeks.
 Depending on when farmers plant them, they could bloom any time from mid-August to early September.
-Since 2019 has been a crazy year for weather in Kansas, some farmers planted them later than usual.
+Because weather plays a big factor, some farmers will plant fields earlier or later than usual depending on Mother Nature.
 Follow your farm of choice on social media or reach out directly to find out exactly when they expect this year’s blooms.

 Where Are the Best Sunflower Fields to Visit?

 The good news is, no matter where you live in Kansas, chances are you’re closer to a field than you realize!
 Here are a few spots throughout the state known for their bright yellow fields.

 Kansas Maze at Gaeddert Farms in Buhler hosts an annual Sunflower Festival with lots of activities.
 You can even cut stems to take blooms home.
 Visit their website for fees and other details.
 And keep them on your radar because they also feature a corn maze in the fall!

 Walters’ Pumpkin Patch in Burns was started as a hobby farm with small pumpkins and grew — literally — from there.
 Don’t let the name fool you.
 They do sunflowers, too!
 In fact, they’ll be hosting a Sunflower Festival in August, too.

 Klausmeyer Farm and Pumpkin Patch in Clearwater is a dairy farm and they also grow sorghum, corn, soybeans and wheat.
 (As you might have guessed, they have a pumpkin patch, too!)
 They started their sunflower field just last year and it was such a hit, they’ve planted the crop again this year for us to enjoy.